openworm/hodgkin_huxley_tutorial/Tutorial/_static/Tutorial.rst

 Channel Gating Kinetics for Potassium (K) channel n
 ---------------------------------------------------

-n is the activation variable for the Potassium (Na) Channel.
+n is the activation variable for the Potassium (K) Channel.
 The potassium channel does not inactivate, so there is no inactivation variable.

 The function that governs the activation of this channel is based on the overall membrane voltage, because the channel opens and closes based on detecting the membrane potential.